The Eagle, the Phoenix and the Divine Blood

 Fire and Flood

-of the gods).
-Unlike Indra, who rode on the eagle, Prometheus was punished by Zeus, who commanded the eagle to eat the offender's liver, which was renewed each
+the gods).
+Unlike Indra, who rode on the eagle, Prometheus was punished by Zeus, who commanded the eagle to eat the offender's liver, which was renewed each night

-Therefore he is the same mythical character whom the Sumerians called Utnapishtim and whom the Hebrews would call Noah (although he is also equivalent to the
+he is the same mythical character whom the Sumerians called Utnapishtim and whom the Hebrews would call Noah (although he is also equivalent to the Biblical Adam).

 The Content of the Grail

 n 1842 Richard Wagner, after spending several years of hardship and misery in Paris, returned to Germany, taking up